SonamRinzinGurung/ecommerce-app-api/README.md

-# ecommerce-app-api
+# E-commerce Web App API

 API for E-commerce web application.
-Includes fetures such as viewing, searching, sorting and filtering products.
+Includes features such as viewing, searching, sorting and filtering products.